Is Ranked-Choice Voting Too Complicated?

 Educating Voters and the Effects

 We can teach voters the procedure for voting.
 However, many will reject being instructed in how to do something they’ve done every year since they voted for a bathroom monitor in first grade or so.
 The instructional speech will be ignored by them, or considered rude.
 They’ll just go to the poll and vote like they always do.
-Even instructions posted at the poll site will likely be ignored by most voters, who will go straight to the ballot and start marking it (or pulling levers or whatever they see they’re supposed to do).
+Even instructions posted at the poll site or printed at the top of the ballot will likely be ignored by most voters, who will go straight to the ballot and straight to the names and start marking it (or pulling levers or whatever they see they’re supposed to do).
 If they think it’s too complicated, they’ll either walk away or, if they do something like voting that time, they’ll leave remembering that it wasted their time, they won’t come back the next time, and total voter participation will drop.
-So, the system where voters use it must operate properly even for voters who don’t read the instructions.

 Some properly instructed voters will diverge from the instructions anyway.
 The society wants every vote to count.
 Therefore, the counting system has to try to accommodate voters’ divergences.
 It has to interpret voters’ intentions even when unclear but at least leaning in one direction.
-For voters whose intentions are completely unknown, those votes will have to go uncounted, but the larger objective will be to minimize how many are uncounted.
+For voters whose intentions are completely unknown, those votes will have to go uncounted, or may have to be distributed by some random distribution consistent with the voters’ actions with the ballot, but the larger objective will be to minimize how many are uncounted.
 So, interpretation will be the order of the day.
 But the interpretations have to be consistent across all three methods of counting and regardless of which human beings fill a given role.

 Building a Prototype on Easy-Election Assumptions